When I was growing up, my parents told me that if I kept making that face, I would get stuck with it forever.

 Because it removes people on your list who are unlikely to purchase your product or service.

-This not only helps to keep your list clean, it saves you money from paying more to your email service provider for having a larger email list.
+This not only helps to keep your list clean, but it also saves you money from paying more to your email service provider for having a larger email list.

 After all, it’s better to have a smaller list of engaged subscribers than a huge life of inactive ones.